Practical Implementation of RIS-Aided Spectrum Sensing: A Deep Learning-Based Solution: DL-based Spectrum Sensing

 \subsection{Signals of Interest, Dataset Representation and Generation}

 We consider the following three scenarios to train the detectors used for the RIS-assisted DL-based spectrum sensing application: The PT transmits \textit{(i)} 4G LTE, \textit{(ii)} 5G NR, and \textit{(iii)} both 4G LTE and 5G NR signals simultaneously.
 These scenarios are generated using MATLAB's LTE and 5G NR Toolboxes, which are compliant with the 3GPP standards.
 The spectrograms of the generated signals, calculated by taking a sampling rate of $60$ MHz at the center frequency of $5.2$ GHz and a signal duration of $40$ ms, are illustrated in Fig. \ref{fig:SSspectrum}, where each spectrogram is saved as a JPG image having $256\times 256$ pixels.
 Each spectrogram is processed using a Hanning window with an overlapping ratio of $10\%$ and an FFT size of $4096$.
 The rows and columns in Fig. \ref{fig:SSspectrum} indicate the frequency and time domains of the signals, respectively.
-Additionally, the colormap represents the signal strength, with blue representing a low signal power and yellow representing a high signal power.
+Additionally, the colormap represents the signal strength, with blue representing a low signal power and yellow representing a high signal power. { Note that in Fig. \ref{fig:SSspectrum}, example spectrogram images of the signals of interest are provided with a high signal power in order for the signals to be observed more clearly.}